• Skip to primary navigation

 Cons

 Optimum Nutrition’s CPB flavor hits the perfect balance between the two flavors.
 And customers definitely seem to think so.
-“The chocolate peanut butter is my favorite,” one five-star reviewer writes.
+“The Chocolate Peanut Butter is my favorite,” one five-star reviewer writes.
 “It’s like indulging in a tasty snack while my body is using it to support muscle recovery.”
+Sounds like a 5 out of 5 to me.

 Best Underrated Optimum Nutrition Flavor: White Chocolate